Nick Mikolajchak

-Nicholas Austin Mikolajchak (MIKE-ah-la-chek; born November 21, 1997) is an American professional baseball pitcher for the York Revolution of the Atlantic League of Professional Baseball.
+Nicholas Austin Mikolajchak (MIKE-ah-la-chek; born November 21, 1997) is an American professional baseball pitcher who is a free agent.

 Amateur career

 Mikolajchak went to Klein Collins High School in Harris County, Texas, where he played baseball and basketball.
 He was FirstTeam AllDistrict in his junior season and District MVP in his senior season of high school.
 He committed to Sam Houston State to play college baseball starting in 2016.

 In 2016 as a freshman, Mikolajchak worked exclusively as a reliever and a closer for the team, posting a 3.38 ERA and an 0–4 record in 32 games.
 As a sophomore in 2017 for Sam Houston State, he played in 22 games, starting nine and closing two of them.
 He went 5–4 with an earned run average of 4.19 in 73 innings.
 Mikolajchak played collegiate summer baseball for the Falmouth Commodores of the Cape Cod Baseball League in 2018, pitching in 8 games and scoring an earned run average of 1.84.
 For Mikolajchak's junior season in 2019, he pitched in 23 games, starting and closing 7 games each.
 He pitched 64 2/3 innings and compiled a 5–4 record with 74 strikeouts, improving from 32 in his freshman year.